 Part of this trip has been in preparation for my May Term visit to India and China, and the conversation took me back to my early trips to the hutongs in China.
 These century-old relics of the Manchu period (pre 1911) occupied major stretches of Beijing.
 I thought (as a tourist) they were quaint—with a central courtyard and individual apartments surrounding it, housing, usually, several generations.
 Unlike the Bombay slums, the hutongs usually had no private bathrooms, and sometimes neither central heat nor electricity.
 The government provided the solution in China, moving residents into new housing elsewhere, turning the hutong areas into commercial districts, and leaving some for the tourist trade.
 One of my Chinese guides lamented many of the same changes as our guide here, but it happened in China because an autocratic government said it had to.
 Indians are rightfully proud of their democracy, but this is one instance where more central authority (the Indians we’ve met are appalled at the inability of their government to effect change, although political paralysis does not seem to be confined to India!) might be an improvement.

-Our guide (and our national guide, a very articulate man from Delhi, with whom I hope to travel in May—I called him “guru”, or teacher—said that part of the problem with the plans to eliminate the slums so far is not only the reluctance of the slum dwellers—but the patent greed on the part of the developers.
+Our guide (and our national guide, a very articulate man from Delhi, with whom I hope to travel in May—I called him “guru”, or teacher) said that part of the problem with the plans to eliminate the slums so far is not only the reluctance of the slum dwellers—but the patent greed on the part of the developers.
 Hence, the current stalemate.

 At our second visit on a rather busy day (several of our number left yesterday, and I had a car whisk me to the airport when we finished our second visit; I’m writing while waiting for the flight to Delhi at the Mumbai airport), we were at the Welspun group, a conglomerate like many Indian companies, in many industries.
-This one started in textiles, which is still bread-and-butter, making towels for major retailers such as Wal-mart (a sign told employees they could purchase Wimbleton towels for $5), but has diversified into energy (it owns a coal mine in Australia!), infrastructure (roads, ports and airports), and pipelines.
+This one started in textiles, which is still bread-and-butter, making towels for major retailers such as Wal-mart (a sign told employees they could purchase Wimbledon towels for $5), but has diversified into energy (it owns a coal mine in Australia!), infrastructure (roads, ports and airports), and pipelines.
 It is a $3 b global company with 24,000 employees in foreign countries such as Arkansas, and is looking to undertake projects in the southern Sudan.

 During his talk, another “aha” thought struck me about the comparison and contrasts with China.
 One of the faculty had asked about corporate social responsibility, and his targets were familiar—education (supporting schools in the areas it has factories),and training the underprivileged—and providing education to employees’ wives.
 In the other factories, and even in the slums, most of the workers we saw were men.
 Even the sewing shop in the slums.
 Any comparable factory in China would most likely have young women from the countryside manning—as it were—the factories.
 Another challenge for India—tapping the talent of the other half of the population!